 Cracking the Facebook Code (Or at Least Trying)

 I’ve been thinking a lot about how to share Chris’s art with more people online.
-Facebook is a wonderful place to do that, but not everything we post actually shows up for everyone who follows her.
-You know that!
-That’s because Facebook uses something called an algorithm.
-These are the rules they use to determine who sees what when people scroll.
+Facebook and Instagram are ideal places to do that, but understand, not everything posted actually shows up for every one of her followers.
+But you already, know that!
+That’s because Parent company Meta uses what’s called an algorithm.
+As we scroll, the algorithm determines who sees what and when.

 What the Algorithm Really Is